Questions? Our community can help!

 The 2021 registration cost for the Half Marathon is $215.

 As with all runDisney events, the route is punctuated with entertainment and Disney characters, including some that are rarely seen.
 Registered participants also receive admission to the Finish Line Party (see below), a Champion long sleeved tech shirt, and a commemorative finisher medal.

 Even this smaller course is dotted with popular Disney characters and entertainment and each participant will get a t-shirt and finisher medallion.
-The cost for 2014s event is $55 if you register on or before August 19, 2014 and $65 thereafter.

 In addition to that, the Expo is where you can find lots of Wine and Dine merchandise as well as the latest in Fitness technology and apparel.
 There are also speakers giving what is presumably valuable information on running.